 “Invest in a ‘Power Hour’ “

-Power hours are great to deal with the types of nagging activities that can be done anytime, so much so, that they rarely get done at no time.
-These tasks, although small and simple can, drain us, because they never seem to get removed from our plate.
+Power hours are a great way to deal with the types of nagging activities that can be done anytime, so much so, that they rarely get done at all.
+These tasks, although small and simple. can drain us because they never seem to get removed from our plate of ‘things to do’.

-A Power hour is designed to set 1 hr aside each week for these lack luster tasks; tasks like running to the hardware store, sweeping the floor, cleaning the bathtub, de-cluttering your room, dropping something off at the dry cleaners.
+A power hour is designed to set at least 1 hr aside each week for these lack luster nagging tasks; tasks like running to the hardware store, sweeping the floor, cleaning the bathtub, decluttering your room, dropping something off at the dry cleaners etc.

-An efficient way to tackle power hours is by writing down a list of things that you want to cross off the list, and use that hour to get as many of them done as possible, this creates some sort of game plan to this hyper focused “life clean up”.
-To add to the efficiency of this hour as well, put all distractions aside: no phones, TV, radio, breaks etc. It’s pure clean-up and productivity towards tasks that just seem to linger around in your life.
-I would also suggest picking a day that affords you a nice opened hour to do this , something like a Sunday late morning or Saturday afternoon depending on your schedule.
+An efficient way to tackle power hours is by writing down a list of things that you want to cross off the list, and use that hour to get as many of them done as possible, one at a time.
+This approach creates some sort of game plan to this hyper focused “life clean up”.
+To add to the efficiency of this hour as well, put all distractions aside: no phones, TV, radio, breaks etc. It’s pure clean-up and productivity mode for that 1 hour.
+I would also suggest picking a day that affords you a nice opened hour to do this , something like a late Sunday morning or Saturday afternoon depending on your schedule.

-Hopefully this power hour once per week can truly help you eliminate lingering tasks, and aid in some much needed urgency.
+Hopefully this power hour once per week can truly help you eliminate lingering tasks, and aid in some much needed urgency and clean up.

 “Mentally Prime Yourself before Stationary Exercises”

-Think about mental priming as a warm-up for your mind, body and soul prior to focusing on a task.
+Think about mental priming as a warm-up for our mind, body and soul prior to focusing on a task.
 It makes sense when we really think about it, we warm up our bodies prior to a physical workout, so why not do the same for a mental workout, like writing, reading, passion projects, work hours etc. This is a technique in hyper focusing.
-Our goal throughout each task during the day is to be efficient as possible.
-In an hour of work, it’s not always about how much we got done, but how good that work is.
+Our goal throughout each task during the day should be to be as efficient as possible.
+In an hour of work, it’s not always about how much we get done, but how good the work we get done is.
 A 45 minute hyper focused workout or dialed in writing session is a hell of a lot better than 90 minutes of disengaged exercise and writing, full of distractions.

-Productivity comes from being engaged at the task at hand, by limiting as many distractions as possible.
-If you think about meditation, the true aspect of this practice is one’s ability to dial their focus back to the task at hand (i.e.meditating).
-For example, during meditation a lot of people practice counting and hearing their breath, inevitably their focus will go away at some point throughout their session to various thoughts and distractions; the key at this point is to realize your journey away from the practice and bring your attention back to the task at hand.
-The better we do this, the more productive in that given activity we will become.
+Productivity comes from being engaged on the task at hand, by limiting as many distractions as possible.
+If you think about meditation, the true success of this practice is one’s ability to dial their focus back to the task at hand (i.e.meditating).
+For example, during meditation a lot of people practice counting and hearing their breath, inevitably their focus will slip away at some point throughout their session to various thoughts and distractions; the key at this point is to consciously realize your journey away from the practice and bring your attention back to the task at hand.
+The better we get at bringing our attention back to the task at hand, the more productive in that given activity we will become.
 Why?
-Because we deal with distractions all day, and it’s your ability to come back to the task at hand with true attention and focus, that determines how efficient your work period is.
+Because we deal with distractions all day, and it’s our ability to come back to the task at hand with true attention and focus, that determines how efficient our work period is.

-Priming exercises set yourself up to come back from distractions and are aid in hyper focused behaviour.
-This can come from a walk outside, meditation, taking a shower, removing distractions from your office, setting up a cup of tea and candle next to your computer etc, prior to you doing your work.
-The goal is to simply set yourself up for a hyper focused work period, by doing something that helps eliminate unwanted distractions and will help you dial into the moment.
+Priming exercises set ourselves up to come back from inevitable distractions aid in hyper focused behaviour.
+Priming can come in the form of a walk outside, meditation, taking a shower, removing distractions from our office, setting up a cup of tea and candle next to our work station etc, prior to doing our work.
+The goal is to simply set ourselves up for a hyper focused work period, by doing something before hand that helps eliminate unwanted distractions and will help us dial into the moment.